FeatureBaseDB/featurebase-examples/docker-simple/README.md

 docker network create fbnet
 ```

-If you want to use the default `bridge` network, delete the network section:
+If you want to use the default `bridge` network, delete the network section from `docker-compose.yml`:

 ```
 networks: